linode/docs/docs/linode-writers-formatting-guide.md

 ### Before You Begin

 The *Before You Begin* section is a basic area of prerequisites a reader should know or have completed before proceeding further in your guide.
-Use the template below and edit as needed.
+Use the template below and edit as needed:

 {: .file-excerpt}
 Author Submission